tcm151/dox/docs/ContributionGuide.md

 surreal import --conn <surrealdb_url> --user <username> --pass <password> --ns dox --db development <path_to_schema_surql>
 ```

-> Once completed the first time, you can sync the schema from within the site much easier.
+> **Note:** uncomment the `account` scope when running the sync for the first time, then comment it out afterwards.
+Your session will be invalidated every time you do a sync, if left uncommented.
+Once completed the first time, you can sync the schema from within the site much easier.

 ## It's Running